ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/varnish/varnish.md

 Please note Varnish will need a restart for this change to take effect.

 ### Pipe timeout
 pipe_timeout is set to 60 seconds by default.
-This can cause time out issues when running exports in the Magento admin interface.
+This can cause time out issues when running exports in the Shopware admin interface.
 You can increase this by adding the option:

 -p pipe_timeout=600